ItzBloxxy/Discord-Webhook-Network/README.md

 1. Run the `webhook_messenger.bat` file. 🎯
 2. Enter your message when prompted. 📝
-3. The message will be sent to your Discord channel. 📬
+3. The message will be sent to your Webhook. 📬

 ## Requirements 📋